 - Stone Tools

-Tuition: If tuition is not paid in full by June 1st 2012, tuition is $2100.
-Enclose $500.00 non-refundable deposit with your registration which is due no later than August 1st, 2012.
-If we have not recieved 6 applicants by this time we will not run the program.
+Tuition: If tuition is not paid in full by April 1st 2014, tuition is $2300.
+Enclose $500.00 non-refundable deposit with your registration which is due no later than August 1st, 2014.
+If we have not received 6 applicants by this time we will not run the program.
 Full payment of the balance is expected on the first day of class unless arrangements for a Payment Plan or VSAC Grant have been made at the time of registration.

 Grants: Qualifying Vermont residents may apply for Vermont Student Assistance Corporation, (VSAC) non-degree grants.
 Wilderness Survival Immersion Project is divided into two terms, and two applications to VSAC are necessary if you desire a grant for each term.
 We suggest that you apply well before the middle of 2012 for the first term Wilderness Survival Immersion Project, which begins in August 2012.
 You must apply in June 2012 for a grant for the second term.
 Be aware that VSAC begins its funding cycle in June of each year and awards grants on a first-come-first-serve basis while funds last.
 Please apply early!